 Since coding speed can be very different, it’s normally not advised to pay a coder by hour, unless you’ve worked with her a long time and know her well.
 Normally the coder will quote the project at a fixed price.
 The price should include not only the coding, but also a support and warranty period after delivery.
 It usually does not include training the script or adjusting the parameters.
 This is your task, as it’s very time consuming and thus would be expensive, but requires no code knowledge.

 Just as coding speed and quality, coding prices vary strongly among freelancers.
 Obviously the cheap price is not always the best.
 On the other hand, if the project is really interesting and the coder would really like to get the job, you can often negotiate a discount.
 Some ballpark figures: My own contracts start at EUR 170 per strategy, which is my employer’s required minimum for a simple script.
-Contracts for complex projects with machine learning algorithms are in the EUR 1000-2000 range; implementation of new algorithms, individual user interfaces, and special input / output methods can raise the contract to EUR 10,000 or more.
+Contracts for complex projects with options trading or machine learning algorithms are in the EUR 1000-2000 range; individual user interfaces, and special analysis or input / output methods can raise the contract to EUR 10,000 or more.
 My largest contract so far was 1.5 million EUR.
 Sadly, the small contracts are much more frequent than the large ones…

 Coders usually demand advance payment.
 How much depends on your prominence in relation to the coder.
 If you are Warren Buffett and the coder is an unknown guy from India, you’ll be able to negotiate payment after delivery.
 If you’re a nondescript retail trader and the coder is employed by a large company, he’ll likely ask you for 100% advance payment.
 In most cases the terms will be 50% in advance and 50% after delivery.